 The default Weblate configuration enables weblate.middleware.SecurityMiddleware middleware which sets security related HTTP headers like Content-Security-Policy or X-XSS-Protection.
-These are by default set up to work with Weblate and its configuration, but this might clash with your customization.
-If that is the case, it is recommended to disable this middleware and set these headers manually.
+These are by default set up to work with Weblate and its configuration, but this might need customization for your environment.